patrickziegler/mediacopier/README.md

 ### :factory: Build and Test with Docker

-Build an image and run it as a containerized build environment.
+Build an image and run it as a containerized test environment.

 ```sh
 docker build \
     --build-arg USER_NAME=$(whoami) \